Poundland owner Pepco earnings up 16.8% on store expansion

-LONDON, June 24 (Reuters) - Pepco Group , the Poland-listed owner of British discount retailer Poundland, on Thursday reported a 16.8% increase in core earnings, as revenue growth from new store openings offset the impact of pandemic restrictions.
+LONDON (Reuters) - Pepco Group, the Poland-listed owner of British discount retailer Poundland, on Thursday reported a 16.8% increase in core earnings, as revenue growth from new store openings offset the impact of pandemic restrictions.

 The group, which also owns the PEPCO and Dealz brands in Europe, trades from more than 3,200 stores across 16 countries and is led by Chief Executive Andy Bond, a former boss of British supermarket group Asda.